Azure/arc_jumpstart_docs/docs/contribution_guidelines/_index.md

 2. **Codebase:** Examine the existing codebase to comprehend the project's architecture, coding patterns, and coding style.
 Emulate the existing coding practices to maintain consistency across the project.
 If you need to introduce new features or modifications, ensure they align with the existing code's logic and structure.

-By building upon the foundation laid by our existing documents and code, you contribute to a harmonious and efficient development process.
-Your efforts not only preserve the project's integrity but also empower our community to collaborate seamlessly.
-Thank you for your dedication to upholding our project standards and ensuring the longevity of our shared open-source endeavor.

 ## Prerequisites guidelines

-In alignment with our commitment to excellence, every Jumpstart scenario or solution must commence with a comprehensive "Prerequisites" section, setting the foundation for a seamless user experience.
-To ensure clarity and efficiency, please adhere to the following guidelines when crafting this crucial segment:
+Every Jumpstart scenario or solution must start with a comprehensive "Prerequisites" section, which sets the foundation for a seamless user experience.
+Please follow these guidelines:

-1. **Automation Priority:** Exercise discernment in identifying prerequisites that can be automated.
+1. **Automation priority:** Exercise discernment in identifying prerequisites that can be automated.
 If a prerequisite can be incorporated into the automation flow, it should seamlessly integrate within the scenario, enhancing user convenience and minimizing manual intervention.

-2. **Reviewer's Insight:** Embrace feedback and reviewer input during the pull request code review process.
+2. **Reviewer's insight:** Embrace feedback and reviewer input during the pull request code review process.
 Our reviewers possess valuable expertise and may identify opportunities to automate specific prerequisites.
 Your receptiveness to these suggestions enriches the collaborative spirit of our community.

-3. **Referencing Existing Scenarios:** As highlighted in the previous section, we strongly encourage referencing existing scenarios.
+3. **Referencing existing scenarios:** As highlighted in the previous section, we strongly encourage referencing existing scenarios.
 Drawing inspiration from established templates not only fosters consistency but also reduces the likelihood of future refactoring or unnecessary modifications.
 Utilize these references as a scaffold to build robust and efficient prerequisites for your scenario.

-By upholding these standards, you contribute to the creation of high-quality, user-friendly solutions within our Jumpstart repository.
-Thank you for your dedication to excellence and your collaborative spirit, ensuring the success of our shared endeavors.

 ## Markdown linting and style guidelines

-In upholding the professional presentation and readability of our content, it is imperative that all scenarios and README files adhere to standard markdown and linting rules.
-To maintain consistency across our documentation, kindly observe the following guidelines:
+To uphold the professional presentation and readability of our content, it is imperative that all scenarios and README files should adhere to standard markdown and linting rules.
+Please follow these guidelines:

-1. **Utilize Standard Markdown:** Ensure that your content follows the standard markdown syntax, guaranteeing uniformity and ease of understanding for our readers.
+1. **Utilize standard markdown:** Ensure that your content follows the standard markdown syntax, guaranteeing uniformity and ease of understanding for our readers.

-2. **Editor Recommendation:** We recommend using [Visual Studio Code (VS Code)](https://code.visualstudio.com/) for your editing needs.
+2. **Editor recommendation:** We recommend using [Visual Studio Code (VS Code)](https://code.visualstudio.com/) for your editing needs.
 VS Code offers a robust Integrated Development Environment (IDE) experience, augmented by its support for extensions tailored to markdown editing.

-3. **Markdown Linting:** Before submitting a pull request (PR) for a new or updated scenario, conduct thorough markdown linting.
+3. **Markdown linting:** Before submitting a pull request (PR) for a new or updated scenario, conduct thorough markdown linting.
 This process helps identify and rectify errors, ensuring the accuracy and professionalism of our documentation.
 If you opt for VS Code as your editor, we strongly advise installing the [_markdownlint_](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) extension.
 This extension streamlines the linting process, enabling efficient and effective identification of markdown-related issues and typos.

-By adhering to these markdown linting and style guidelines, you contribute significantly to the clarity and coherence of our documentation.
-Your attention to these details enhances the overall user experience and reflects our commitment to quality.

 ### Markdown linting example and resolution guidelines

-To assist you in navigating the markdown linting process, we provide a comprehensive example of common issues that may arise while writing your scenario.
-Familiarizing yourself with these issues and their resolutions ensures a smooth and error-free documentation experience.
-Below, you'll find detailed explanations of markdown rules flagged by the linting extension, along with step-by-step instructions on rectifying violations:
+To help ensure error-free documentation, familiarize yourself with common issues that may arise while writing your scenario and how they are resolved.
+Here we explain the markdown rules flagged by the linting extension, along with step-by-step instructions on rectifying violations.

-1. **Heading Structure:** Ensure proper hierarchy in your headings.
+1. **Heading structure:** Ensure proper hierarchy in your headings.
 Markdownlint may highlight inconsistencies in heading levels.
 To resolve this, adjust the number of hash symbols (#) to match the desired heading level.

-2. **Link Formatting:** Markdownlint detects malformed or broken links.
+2. **Link formatting:** Markdownlint detects malformed or broken links.
 Verify that your links are correctly formatted, including both the square brackets for the link text and the parentheses for the URL.
 Fix any broken links by providing the correct URL.

-3. **List Formatting:** Maintain consistent list indentation and bullet point styles.
+3. **List formatting:** Maintain consistent list indentation and bullet point styles.
 Markdownlint helps identify misaligned or improperly formatted lists.
 To resolve this, align list items correctly and ensure consistent bullet points or numbers.

-4. **Code Block Indentation:** Markdownlint ensures code blocks are correctly indented.
+4. **Code block indentation:** Markdownlint ensures code blocks are correctly indented.
 If your code blocks are flagged, adjust the indentation to match the surrounding text.
 This enhances code readability and presentation.

-5. **Image Syntax:** If you include images, Markdownlint checks the syntax.
+5. **Image syntax:** If you include images, Markdownlint checks the syntax.
 Ensure that image links are correctly formatted, enclosing the alt text in square brackets and the image URL in parentheses.
 Correct any syntax errors to display images properly.

-Below you can find an example of common markdown lint issues that will be presented to you as you are writing your scenario and must be fixed.
+Below is an example showing common issues you may see while writing your scenario.
 [Here](https://marketplace.visualstudio.com/items?itemName=DavidAnson.VSCode-markdownlint), you can find detailed explanations of the markdown rules highlighted by the extension and how to fix a violation of these rules.

 ![Screenshot of the markdown lint errors](./lint_errors.png)

-By addressing these common issues as you write your scenario, you contribute to the overall professionalism and accessibility of our documentation.
-Your attention to these details not only enhances the quality of your contributions but also elevates the user experience for all readers.

 ## Screenshot quality and standards

 Exceptional quality, accuracy, and cleanliness in screenshots are paramount for delivering an outstanding Jumpstart scenario and reader experience.
-This section outlines essential guidelines and examples to uphold the highest standards for our screenshots:
+Please follow these guidelines:

-1. **Clarity and Precision:** Ensure screenshots are clear, sharp, and accurately represent the content they illustrate.
+1. **Clarity and precision:** Ensure screenshots are clear, sharp, and accurately represent the content they illustrate.
 High-resolution images enhance visibility and comprehension for our readers.

-2. **Relevance and Context:** Capture screenshots that directly relate to the scenario's steps and provide essential context.
+2. **Relevance and context:** Capture screenshots that directly relate to the scenario's steps and provide essential context.
 Irrelevant or extraneous visuals can confuse readers and dilute the instructional value.

-3. **Consistency in Appearance:** Maintain a consistent visual style across all screenshots within a document.
+3. **Consistency in appearance:** Maintain a consistent visual style across all screenshots within a document.
 Consistency enhances the professional appearance of our scenarios and fosters a cohesive reading experience.

-4. **Annotations and Highlights:** When necessary, use annotations or highlights to draw attention to specific elements within the screenshot.
+4. **Annotations and highlights:** When necessary, use annotations or highlights to draw attention to specific elements within the screenshot.
 Arrows, circles, or textual callouts can guide readers' focus and emphasize crucial details.

-5. **Editing Documentation:** As a crucial step in the process, ensure that screenshots are seamlessly integrated into the documentation.
+5. **Editing documentation:** As a crucial step in the process, ensure that screenshots are seamlessly integrated into the documentation.
 Pay attention to formatting, alignment, and captions to create a polished and cohesive visual narrative.

-6. **Resolution and Format:** Opt for commonly used image formats like PNG or JPEG and ensure an appropriate resolution.
+6. **Resolution and format:** Opt for commonly used image formats like PNG or JPEG and ensure an appropriate resolution.
 Images that are too large may slow down the document's loading time, so strike a balance between quality and file size.

 7. **Accessibility:** Consider readers with visual impairments.
 If using annotations, provide alternative descriptions for screen readers to ensure accessibility for all users.

-By adhering to these screenshot standards and meticulously editing the documentation to integrate screenshots seamlessly, you enhance the overall clarity and effectiveness of our Jumpstart scenarios.

 ### Screenshot formatting

 - Screenshots must be saved in _png_ file format.

-- Either highlight boarders and/or arrows must be used in a non-freeform fashion.
+- Highlight borders and arrows must be used in a non-freeform fashion.
 Choose a color and line width that make sense (contrast-wise) so it will be embedded nicely in the screenshot.

 ![Screenshot of a wrong highlighting and arrow](./wrong_highlighting.png)